 There are two important qualifiers you should know for roasting: (1) you’re cooking at a high temperature and (2) air should be able to circulate all around the item at hand.
 More specifically, air needs to be able to circulate in between the steak fries on the pan.

 If you cram them all together, they will steam rather than roast.
-Steaming french fries will not produce a crispy, crunchy exterior.
+Steaming steak fries will not produce a crispy, crunchy exterior.

 USE THE RIGHT OIL